stephluooo/League-Performance-Prediction/README.md

-## League-Performance-Prediction
-A project for DSC80 at UCSD that explores performance prediction and fairness analysis in competitive gaming data.

 ## Introduction

 This project investigates the competitive dynamics of professional esports leagues, specifically focusing on tier-one leagues, namely the LPL, LCK, LEC, and LCS.
 The central question of our study is: Which tier-one league delivers the most “action-packed” games based on player performance statistics?